M-Jafarkhani/Multimodal-Emotion-Recognition/README.md

 -   **Audio**: Speech recordings.
 -   **Video**: Facial expressions and body gestures.

 It is widely used for tasks involving **contextual emotion understanding**, as the conversations include both isolated utterances and contextual dialogue flow, making it a rich resource for emotion recognition in multimodal, conversational settings.
+Unlike CMU-MOSI and CMU-MOSEI datasets, which focus on single-sentence emotion analysis tasks from monologue-style videos, MELD emphasizes **dialogue-based emotion recognition**.
+This involves understanding **multi-turn interactions** and capturing **emotion shifts** throughout conversations.
+Such challenges make MELD particularly suitable for models designed to handle hierarchical and context-aware structures, like HiTrans model.
+Conversely, CMU-MOSI and CMU-MOSEI datasets are better suited for traditional multimodal fusion approaches as they do not require the contextual modeling needed for dialogue-based tasks.

 # Architectures and Obeservations
 -   **Early Fusion**: